06191/06192 Practical Architectural Construction (PAC)

 In 1985, the PAC program emerged as a home construction program in which students built one single family home every two years.
 25 to 30 students were enrolled for two semesters to build one average size home (1800 sq. ft).
 During the 1992-93 school year the PAC program increased student enrollments and began building one home each school year.
 The current program accommodates 40-50 high school junior and senior students who build one larger home (2,000-3,000 sq. ft) each school year.
 The students, working under the constant supervision of our program instructors, are involved with building the home from foundation to finished product.
 During this process, the students gain experience in all phases of the related construction trades.
 Local subcontractors are solicited for installation of the concrete, heating, plumbing, electric, and other trades in each home.

 The PAC program has been in existence for 30 years.
-During the past 15 years the students have constructed several District Projects (storage buildings, stadium press boxes, etc.) and 23 single family homes located throughout our District 214 attendance area, to include, Mt.
+Since the start of the program, students have constructed several District Projects (storage buildings, stadium press boxes, etc.) and 24 single family homes located throughout our District 214 attendance area, to include: Mt.
 Prospect, Prospect Heights, Buffalo Grove, Wheeling, Rolling Meadows, and Arlington Heights.

 The following homes have been constructed during the past 30 years: